jSegue requires a IRMIFL::jni_env pointer for all JNI

 operations.
-Anywhere a JNI call defines JNIEnv *
+Anywhere a JNI call defines JNIEnv *as a

 pointer you can use the jni_env *jni_cast(JNIEnv *)